alexthescott/Sprintify.0.0.3/README.md

 ##  Mild:
       1. refresh button in action bar to check if new playlists are made
-      2. playlist create add github url to playlist description
-      3. remove playlist data from database for playlists that have been removed from user account
-      4. option to clear seen song cache
-      5. create free spotify account to host pre-gen playlists
+      2. create free spotify account to host pre-gen playlists